Academic, Cultural, Technological and Scientific Olympics (ACT-SO)

 |Medicine & Health

-- Seniors are expected to participate in this event in a science category and are encouraged to participate in another category.
+- All seniors should seriously consider participating in this event in a science category and may also participate in another category.
 There are 27 total categories including 8 in the sciences.
 Students may compete in up to 3 categories.
 A few students should also serve as recruiters.

 - The Academic, Cultural, Technological and Scientific Olympics (ACT-SO) is a non-profit program sponsored by the National Association for the Advancement of Colored People (NAACP).
 This program has two major components — regularly scheduled enrichment workshops and the "Olympics of the Mind".

 - The science competition consists of a research report and poster session (and paperwork of course).
-The research report must not exceed 5 pages and is expected to include all the parts of a typical scientific paper (introduction, materials & methods, results & analysis, conclusion & discussion, bibliography).
-Submit 6 copies at the registration meeting.
+Submit 1 notarized, original of your paper and 1 copy at the registration meeting.
 At the poster session, participants are expected to describe their project in 5 minutes or less.

 - Students competing in a science category are only required to attend 1 workshop before the competition.
 Those competing in other categories need to attend at least 3 workshops.
-Workshops are held on Saturday mornings in Januar, February, and March at PS 84, 32 W 92nd Street in Manhattan.
+Workshops are held on Saturday mornings in January, February, and March at the NYC ACT-SO Office, 270 West 96 St, between Broadway & West End Ave in Manhattan.
 (Click here for the workshop schedule.)
 Final project evaluation and registration will also be held at this location on

 - The Olympics of the Mind will be held on